 - Diversification: It helps investors achieve the motive of diversification by not having to put all eggs in one basket.
 By gaining access to a wide range of asset classes, an investor tends to gain the benefit of diversification by spreading the risk along with different assets.

-- Customization: Structured notes can tend to have customized pay-outs and also the exposures.
-Some notes will tend to have a return with little or even no investment risks whereas at the same time there will be other notes that offer high returns without any sort of principal protection.
-Hence based on the risk appetite and fanciness of the investor he/she may choose to get into derivative contracts through such structured notes, that tend to align with any particular market or even economic forecast.
+- Customization: Structured notes can tend to have customized pay-outs and also exposures.
+Some notes will tend to have a return with little or even no investment risksInvestment RisksInvestment risk is the probability or uncertainty of losses rather than expected profit from investment due to a fall in the fair price of securities such as bonds, stocks, real estate.
+In addition, each type of investment is prone to some degree of investment or default risk., whereas, at the same time, there will be other notes that offer high returns without any principal protection—hence based on the risk appetiteBased On The Risk AppetiteRisk appetite refers to the amount, rate, or percentage of risk that an individual or organization (as determined by the Board of Directors or management) is willing to accept in exchange for its plan, objectives, and innovation. and fanciness of the investor, they may choose to get into derivative contracts through such structured notes, that tend to align with any particular market or even economic forecast.

-- Credit Risk: It is no doubt that a structured note is often purchased to be held until the maturity of the bond.
+- Credit Risk: There is no doubt that a structured note is often purchased to be held until the maturity of the bond.
 However, like any other debt instrumentDebt InstrumentDebt instruments provide finance for the company's growth, investments, and future planning and agree to repay the same within the stipulated time.
 Long-term instruments include debentures, bonds, GDRs from foreign investors.
-Short-term instruments include working capital loans, short-term loans., it bears the possibility that the issuer may go forfeit on its obligation.
-Hence there arises a significant amount of credit risk.
+Short-term instruments include working capital loans, short-term loans., it bears the possibility that the issuer may forfeit its obligation.
+Hence there arises a significant amount of credit riskCredit RiskCredit risk is the probability of a loss owing to the borrower's failure to repay the loan or meet debt obligations.
+It refers to the possibility that the lender may not receive the debt's principal and an interest component, resulting in interrupted cash flow and increased cost of collection..
 The issuer may fail to make all payments on its obligation.
 Hence the investor would certainly be exposed to a great amount of credit risk prevalent in the particular structured note.